YannickLuts/Wordpress-operator/README.md

 # Goals
 The goals of this operator are:

- - Create a scaleable, highly available, mysql-deployment connected to the wordpress
+ - Create a scalable, highly available, mysql-deployment connected to the wordpress
  - Create a NFS to share the worpress files over all deployments
  - Create a wordpress deployment which can scale into different tiers
  - A preinstalled wordpress